Avinashshah099/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-It was sufficiemt to use center lane driving data.
+It was sufficient to use center lane driving data.

 For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy
+### Model Architecture and Training Documentation

 #### 1. Solution Design Approach